Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 University of Exeter

 The First Teaching Excellence Framework also awarded it the “gold standard” for its sterling quality teaching.
-Furthermore, the latest Research Excellence Framework recognised 98% of Exeter’s research as international quality.
+Furthermore, the latest Research Excellence Framework recognised a vast majority of Exeter’s research as international quality.

 What Makes the Exeter History Course for Undergraduates Unique?